retroj/mowedline-manual/command-line.md

 Server Options
 --------------

+These options are available in the `mowedline` server program.

 The command line can be used to do limited experimentation with mowedline, via the _Server Options_.
 However, after a little experimentation, you